learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 methods on `console` that can format and display your code.

-Debugging can sometimes feel very demoralizing.
-You'll fix one bug and ten new ones appear:
+Debugging can sometimes make you feel sad.
+You'll fix one bug and ten new ones
+appear:

 <picture>
   <source srcset="https://curriculum-content.s3.amazonaws.com/web-development/js/basics/intro-to-debugging-readme/bugs.webp" type="image/webp">